Book Now Available

 The monthly results for the third quarter of the current year are compared to the third quarter of the prior year.
 The difference in this CPI-W factor is what determines how much Social Security will increase.
 If there is no difference, then no increase is awarded.
 Historical Social Security COLA data is below.

-Chart showing Social Security Cost-of-living Adjustments
+Chart of Social Security Cost-of-Living Adjustments from 1975-2023

 When To Start Collecting Social Security

 If you haven’t started Social Security yet, there are several key items to consider.
 You can start as early as age 62, but your payment will be lower.
-Or wait until age 70 and maximize your payments.
-Your family health history and longevity may be a determining factor when to start.
+Or wait until age 70 to maximize your payments.
+Your family health history and longevity may be a determining factor of when to start.

 There are also spousal benefits and survivor benefits that can factor into your decision.
 To calculate your estimated payment, create a personal account on the Social Security website.
 COLAs are built into future payments, even if you delay taking social security.

-Social Security Maximum Payment for 2023
+Social Security Maximum Payment for 2024

 Social Security Concerns